“If you’re not telling your own stories, someone else is telling them for you.” — Danielle Brown, Ph.D.

 Our services.

-From music workshops and performances, to travel tours and free services for writers, My People Tell Stories offers an array of services for educators, creatives, and culture enthusiasts.
-See below for a detailed listing of our services.
+From workshops and performances to travel tours, My People Tell Stories offers an array of services for educators, creatives, and culture enthusiasts.
+See below for a sample listing of our services.
 Contact us for bookings or inquiries.

 • Travel with Purpose

 We launched our travel services in February 2020 with an educational and cultural tour of Havana, Cuba.
 Then the pandemic hit!
-After being on hiatus for some time, we recently relaunched our travel services in November 2023 with a tour of Panama.
+After being on hiatus for some time, we relaunched our travel services in November 2023 with a tour of Panama.
+Join our email list to stay informed about upcoming travel tours.
+Contact us to inquire about custom tours for your group or organization.